EHRKit: A Python Natural Language Processing Toolkit for Electronic Health Record Texts: Performance Evaluation

 \subsection{Machine Translation}

-In this section, we report the performance of Machine Translation function within our EHRKit, and compare this to evaluation results based on a pretrained model.
-Our training sets and test sets are obtained from the UFAL Medical Corpus\footnote{\url{https://ufal.mff.cuni.cz/ufal_medical_corpus}}, which is a collection of multilingual parallel corpora.
-The collected corpora are from various medical text sources, such as titles of medical Wikipedia articles, medical term-pairs, patents, documents from the European Medicines Agency \cite{Braune2018D1}.
-We evaluate language pairs including English (en) to Spanish (es), English to French (fr), and English to Romanian (ro), as those are the three language pairs that are mutually supported by EHRKit and UFAL corpus.
+We report the performance of the Machine Translation function from our EHRKit and compare it with the baseline model, MarianMT.
+Our training sets and test sets are obtained from the UFAL Medical Corpus\footnote{\url{https://ufal.mff.cuni.cz/ufal_medical_corpus}}.
+These data are from various medical text sources, such as titles of medical Wikipedia articles, medical term-pairs, patents, and documents from the European Medicines Agency \cite{Braune2018D1}.
+We evaluate language pairs, including English (en) to Spanish (es), English to French (fr), and English to Romanian (ro), as those are the three language pairs that EHRKit and UFAL mutually support.

-For data pre-processing, we first exclude general domain data from UFAL, such as parliament proceedings, news commentaries and web crawls.
-Next, we random shuffle the medical-domain corpora and split it into two parts by 85\% and 15\%, as our training set and test set, respectively.
+For data pre-processing, we first exclude general domain data from UFAL, such as parliament proceedings.
+Next, we randomly shuffle the medical-domain corpora and split it into two parts by 85\% and 15\%, as our training set and test set, respectively.
 For each language pair, we use all of the available parallel data.
-Tab. \ref{tab:stats_ufal} summarizes the number of sentences that we extract from the UFAL corpus.
+Tab. \ref{tab:stats_ufal} summarizes the number of sentences that we extract from UFAL.

-Subsequently, we perform a baseline analysis of Machine Translation function within our EHRKit by the industry standard BLEU score \cite{papineni-etal-2002-bleu}.
-Next, we pretrain our model with the training sets and re-calculate the BLEU scores.
-As shown in Fig.~\ref{tab:bleu}, our translation function improved significantly after pretraining, with an average 16.80\% increase in BLEU score.
+Subsequently, we evaluate model performance using the BLEU score \cite{papineni-etal-2002-bleu}.
+We finetune our model with the training sets (After) and compare it with the baseline model, MarianMT (Before).
+As shown in Fig.~\ref{tab:bleu}, our model improves significantly after finetuning, with an average 16.80\% increase in BLEU score.
 Among the three selected language pairs, we can observe that English to French has the best improvement - it achieves 32.40\% performance gain.
 We conjecture that this occurs because we have significantly more training data in English to French.